Production AI systems

 Calls, emails, website forms, chat messages, texts, and social replies compete for attention across the same small team.

-The information needed to respond often sits in a CRM, calendar, inbox, quote tracker, inventory sheet, document folder, or someone’s memory.
+The information needed to respond often sits in a CRM, calendar, inbox, quote tracker, inventory sheet, document folder, or staff memory.

 Staff copy notes, chase missing details, update records, route tasks, send reminders, and try to remember what still needs action.